Public Housing FAQs

 Public housing was established to provide decent and safe rental housing for eligible low and moderate income families, the elderly, and persons with disabilities.
-Public housing comes in all sizes and types, from scattered duplex and quad apartments to highrise apartments for elderly families.
-These units are owned and operated by the Jacksonville Housing Authority (JHA).
+Public housing comes in all sizes and types, from scattered duplex and quad apartments to high-rise apartments for elderly families.
+These units are owned and operated by the Jacksonville Housing (JH).
 Rent in these units is set for each family based on their anticipated annual adjusted income.
-There are approximately 2,378 families living in JHA’s Public Housing.
+There are approximately 2,378 families living in JH's Public Housing.
 Our units are located city wide.
 We have units on every side of town as well as in Baldwin and Jacksonville Beach.

 The following income limits are in effect for the Jacksonville area.
 These limits are based on the number of family members who will be residing with you in public housing.